szBene/ytdlh/README.md

 - Extract the contents into your user directory (`C:\Users\username`) for easy access (optional, but your terminal will open in this directory by default)
+- Or use the install script to install ytdlh into your user directory:
+    - Run `install_ytdlh.bat` if you have the `ytdlp-build.zip` file in the same directory as the installer script
+    - Or drag the `ytdlp-build.zip` file onto the `install_ytdlh.bat` file
 - Open your terminal (cmd, powershell, etc.)
 - Run `ytdlh.bat`:

 ```bash